Person of interest identified in connection with four murders in Portland

 On Monday, the Multnomah County Sheriff’s Office announced it had connected four of the victims and identified a person of interest.

-The person has not been identified, and is not facing criminal charges, the sheriff’s office said.
+The person’s identity has not been released by authorities, and he is not currently facing criminal charges, the sheriff’s office said.

+The four victims were identified as Kristin Smith, 32, Charity Lynn Perry, 24, Bridget Webster, 31 and Ashley Real.

 Breaking more to come